anoma/juvix-workshop/arithmetic-circuits/README.md

 This directory contains [source code](./MidSquareHash.juvix) implementing the mid-square hash function.

-Use following steps to compile the Juvix file to a vampir input and then use [vamp-ir](https://github.com/anoma/vamp-ir) to compile to a circuit, generate and verify a proof.
+Use following steps to compile the Juvix file to a VampIR input and then use [vamp-ir](https://github.com/anoma/vamp-ir) to compile to a circuit, generate and verify a proof.